 When you make a cross-sell offer at a discount, you are showing products users may need.
 This gives more visibility to your products and increases your chance of selling.

 This tactic also helps to clear out the stock of low-selling products during an offer.

-Five real-life scenarios for the use of this feature using Smart Coupons
+Five best examples to use show/exclude product attribute feature using Smart Coupons

 As mentioned in Step 2 above, you need to add or exclude attributes to the example listed below.
 Other things like coupon discount, usage limit and all also need to be changed.

 1. Offer a fixed discount based on a single attribute

 Best suited for – Digital products during Black Cyber season

 You want to offer a big discount only on lifetime licenses and not on monthly and annual plans.
 Your product portfolio consists of 45 digital products.